Tutankhamun in London

 Treasures of the Golden Pharaoh – Ticket and Hotel Packages

-Nearly 100 years after Howard Carter went to Egypt to discover the tomb of the Golden Pharaoh, the largest collection of Egyptian bling will come to London’s Saatchi Gallery.
+Nearly 100 years after Howard Carter went to Egypt to discover the tomb of the Golden Pharaoh, the largest collection of Egyptian bling is now at London’s Saatchi Gallery.

 But why the rush?

 To celebrate the 100th anniversary of Carter’s discovery, the Grand Egytian Museum in Cairo is building a new permanant exhibition to house the treasures.
 That means that, just like Carter, future generations will have to go to Egypt to see the riches that include King Tut’s famous Guardian Statue.

 As this is the case, tickets for this must-see cultural event in London are selling very quickly.